timomra/TimThesis/README.md

 ### RNA-seq
-- Analysis was performed in python with PyDeseq2 for differential expression.
+- Analysis was performed in python with PyDeseq2 for differential expression, the differentially expressed genes were analysed using reactome pathway analysis.

 ### **References**
 Yuan, Z.F., Sidoli, S., Marchione, D.M., Simithy, J., Janssen, K.A., Szurgot, M.R. and Garcia, B.A., 2018.
 EpiProfile 2.0: a computational platform for processing epi-proteomics mass spectrometry data.
 Journal of proteome research, 17(7), pp.2533-2541.